Huessenbergnetz/Fuoten/CONTRIBUTING.md

 If you do not want to use Transifex, you can also fork Fuoten and submit your translation view pull requests.

+When writing translations and your target language uses a [T–V distinction](https://en.wikipedia.org/wiki/T–V_distinction), like Sie and Du in German, please use formal/respectful variant.

 Translations for Fuoten are released under the terms of the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/).
 By creating translations for Fuoten you accept that your translation will be published under the terms of this license.